djeada/Databases-Notes/notes/05_storage_and_indexing/05_indexing.md

 - **Performance Testing:**
   - **Staging Environment:** Test the impact of dropping the index in a non-production environment to observe performance changes.
   - **Monitoring Post-Drop:** After dropping the index, monitor query performance to ensure that the change does not negatively affect critical operations.

-**Best Practices:**
-- **Documentation:** Maintain thorough documentation of all indexes, including their purposes and dependencies.
-- **Incremental Dropping:** Remove indexes one at a time, allowing for precise impact assessment.
-- **Backup Plans:** Have rollback strategies in place in case dropping an index adversely affects performance.

 **Example Scenario:**